About Pippa Norris

 Honors and Awards

-Her work has been recognized by the 2016 Brown Medal for Democracy, the 2016 Academic Leadership in Political Science award by the Australian Political Studies Association, the 2014 Karl Deutsch prize awarded by the International Political Science Association to recognize a prominent scholar engaged in the cross-disciplinary research, the 2011 Johan Skytte prize awarded with Professor Ronald Inglehart for contributing innovative ideas about the relevance and roots of political culture in a global context, the Kathleen Kitzpatrick Australian Laureate Fellowship awarded in 2011 by the Australian Research Council, a 'special recognition' award by the UK Political Studies Association, a Doctor honoris causa for work 'at the forefront of global political science' by the University of Edinburgh, an honorary Doctor of Law by the University of Warwick, the Doris Graber award for the best book in political communications at APSA, and the Virginia Hodgkinson book prize from the Independent Sector.
+Her work has been recognized by the the 2017 Sir Isaiah Berlin Award for Lifetime Contribution to Political Studies, the 2017 International Engagement Award, the 2016 Brown Medal for Democracy, the 2016 Academic Leadership in Political Science award by the Australian Political Studies Association, the 2014 Karl Deutsch prize awarded by the International Political Science Association to recognize a prominent scholar engaged in the cross-disciplinary research, the 2011 Johan Skytte prize awarded with Professor Ronald Inglehart for contributing innovative ideas about the relevance and roots of political culture in a global context, the Kathleen Kitzpatrick Australian Laureate Fellowship awarded in 2011 by the Australian Research Council, a 'special recognition' award by the UK Political Studies Association, a Doctor honoris causa for work 'at the forefront of global political science' by the University of Edinburgh, an honorary Doctor of Law by the University of Warwick, the Doris Graber award for the best book in political communications at APSA, and the Virginia Hodgkinson book prize from the Independent Sector.

 She has published almost fifty books.
 This includes Pippa Norris and Alessando Nai (Eds) Election Watchdogs: Transparency & Accountability (New York: Oxford University Press June 2017), Pippa Norris Why American Elections are Flawed (Cornell June 2017), and Pippa Norris Strengthening Electoral Integrity (New York: Cambridge University Press Aug 2017).
-Her current research focuses upon a new book, Cultural Backlash: The Rise of Populist Authoritarianism (with Ronald Inglehart, Cambridge University Press, 2018).
+Her current research focuses upon a new book, Cultural Backlash: The Rise of Populist Authoritarianism (with Ronald Inglehart, Cambridge University Press, 2018) and an edited book on Fake Elections?
+Voter Inclusion and Security in America (2018).

 For popular commentary on public affairs, she can be followed on Twitter @PippaN15 and through her blog commentary in outlets such as the Monkey Cage, LSE Blog, Vox, and The Conversation.
 Her work, especially the EIP project, generates widespread coverage in the news media around the world.